The Lesser Slave Watershed

 Lesser Slave Watershed has long been a meeting place for Indigenous peoples.

-It is home to the Kapawe’no First Nation, Sucker Creek First Nation, Driftpile Cree Nation, the Swan River First Nation, and the Sawridge First Nation, as well as the Métis settlements of East Prairie, Peavine, and Gift Lake.
+It is home to Kapawe’no First Nation, Sucker Creek First Nation, Driftpile Cree Nation, Swan River First Nation, and Sawridge First Nations, as well as the Métis settlements of East Prairie, Peavine, and Gift Lake.

 The name of the lake refers to the original inhabitants of the land near the lake, the Slavey people.
 In more recent times, the lakeshore was and continues to be inhabited by the Cree people, and then later on, by fur traders who set up fur trading posts throughout the lake’s watershed and settlers soon followed.